You may be able to claim benefits to help you in your situation. You may also be able to get financial assistance from other organisations.

 Most people who need care towards the end of their lives qualify for disability benefits.
 These include:

-- Personal Independence Payment (PIP) or Disability Living Allowance (DLA), if under the age of 65
+- Personal Independence Payment (PIP) or Disability Living Allowance (DLA), if aged 16 to State Pension age.

-- Attendance Allowance (AA), if aged 65 or over.
+- Attendance Allowance (AA), if at or above State Pension age.

 If you are terminally ill and not expected to live for longer than six months, you can apply for these benefits under special rules.
 Your claim will be dealt with quickly and you will receive the benefit at the highest rate.